lucaslorentz/knockout.mapper/README.md

 An extensible and fast object mapping plugin for KnockoutJS.

-It is based handlers (ignore, copy, object, array...) that converts knockout models toJS and fromJS in different ways.
+It is based on handlers (ignore, copy, object, array...) that converts knockout models toJS and fromJS in different ways.

-Every handler knows how to convert from JS and to JS, you can use the same mapping on fromJS and toJS.
+Every handler knows how to convert from JS and to JS.

 On **Knockout Mapper** you define the handler/options on each property:
 ```JS